 Having cancer or a history of the disease can make the search for a relationship seem intimidating.
-Social worker Barbara Golby gives advice for restoring confidence, setting expectations, disclosing disease history, and resources to cancer patients and survivors looking to jump into the dating scene.
+Social worker Barbara Golby gives advice for restoring confidence, setting expectations, and disclosing disease history and shares resources for cancer patients and survivors looking to jump into the dating scene.

 - Rebuild confidence by remembering what you have to offer potential partners.

-- Sexual health programs can help deal with body insecurities as a result of the lasting effects of treatment.
+- Sexual health programs can help deal with body insecurities that result from the lasting effects of treatment.

 - Practice when and how to reveal your cancer history.

-Dating is exciting — but having cancer or a history of the disease can make the search for a relationship seem daunting.
+Dating is exciting — but having cancer or having had cancer in the past can make the search for a relationship seem daunting.
 You may wonder: Am I ready to put myself out there again?
 When should I talk about my condition?
 How will my date respond?

 Those worries may look like a fear of rejection because of your history with the disease, body image hang-ups, and a more general struggle to regain your equilibrium after a frightening and draining experience.

 Though many cancer patients have the same questions and concerns, no two relationships are the same.
 A younger person with goals of marriage and children — and potential mates who may have had little experience with serious illness — probably has different dating concerns than an older person, whose potential partners might very well be dealing with their own health issues.
 Each person also has his or her own individual comfort level when discussing the disease.
 Some may find it important to share their experience; others would just as soon never bring up cancer again.

 Ms. Golby offers the following advice to help cancer patients and survivors answer some of the questions they may have about dating.